mongodb/mongodb-kubernetes-operator/README.md

 If you update `spec.version` to a later version, consider setting `spec.featureCompatibilityVersion` to the current working MongoDB version to give yourself the option to downgrade if necessary.
 To learn more about feature compatibility, see [`setFeatureCompatibilityVersion`](https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/) in the MongoDB Manual.

+### Deploying on OpenShift

+If you want to deploy the operator on OpenShift you will have to provide the environment variable `MANAGED_SECURITY_CONTEXT` set to `true` for both the mongodb and mongodb agent containers, as well as the operator deployment.

+See [here](deploy/crds/mongodb.com_v1_mongodb_openshift_cr.yaml) for an example of how to provide the required configuration for a MongoDB ReplicaSet.

+See [here](deploy/operator_openshift.yaml) for an example of how to configure the Operator deployment.

 #### Example

 Consider the following example MongoDB resource definition: